-Across Canada, advocates, volunteers and partners are helping to support and promote the Canadian Diabetes Association's (CDA) fight against diabetes.
+Across Canada, advocates, volunteers and partners are helping to support and promote Diabetes Canada's fight against diabetes.

 From April 12 - 19, 2015 we celebrate National Volunteer Week.
-This is an important opportunity to thank the more than 30,000 volunteers who support the work of the CDA.
-The CDA is grateful for the hard work and dedication of our volunteers who help us reach a broader number of people with more programs and services.
+This is an important opportunity to thank the more than 30,000 volunteers who support the work of Diabetes Canada.
+Diabetes Canada is grateful for the hard work and dedication of our volunteers who help us reach a broader number of people with more programs and services.

 Below, you can read about a few of our award-winning volunteers and how they are making a difference in the lives of those living with and affected by diabetes from coast-to-coast.

 Would you like to get involved?
 Find a volunteer opportunity near you or email email@example.com.